NeutroniumCore/Neutronium/Documentation/Neutronium.Documentation/binding/binding.md

 * Tracking of collection changes is supported listening **_INotifyCollectionChanged_** interface.
 This way, any collection implementing this interface will be updated in the view when changing.
 This provides native integration with [**_ObservableCollection<T>_**](https://msdn.microsoft.com/en-us/library/ms668604(v=vs.110).aspx).

-* Changes in HTML View are propagated to ViewModel using knockoutjs subscription or Vuejs watch (both property and collection).
+* Changes in HTML View are propagated to ViewModel using Knockout.js subscription or Vue.js watch (both property and collection).
 This allows you for example to have a collection binding to the selected items in the HTML view that will bind to your ViewModel collection.

 * **_ICommand_**, **_ISimpleCommand_**, **_ICommandWithoutParemeter_**, **_IResultCommand_** and their generic versions are converted to javascript function so you can execute them using knockout or Vue.